 Skip to main content

-If you are starting with R, this post will cover the basics of R packages and how to use them.
-You’ll cover the following topics and 11 frequently asked user questions:
+If you are starting with R, I’ll walk you through the basics of R packages and how to use them.
+Here’s what we’ll cover:

 The basic information about a package is provided in the DESCRIPTION file, where you can find out what the package does, who the author is, what version the documentation belongs to, the date, the type of license its use, and the package dependencies.